JD Sports sees full-year profit at higher end of market view

 There was a "consistently positive like-for-like performance across Black Friday and the Christmas period," the company said.

-JD Sports, which owns brands such as Footpatrol and Cloggs, said it expects full-year headline profit before tax to come in at the higher end of a range between 325 million pounds ($417.72 million) and 352 million pounds.
+JD Sports, which owns brands such as Footpatrol and Cloggs, said it expects full-year headline profit before tax to come in at the higher end of a range between £325 million (S$565.3 million) and £352 million.
+REUTERS

-The company's shares were expected to open up as much 5 per cent, according to pre-market indicators.